mawrkus/pull-request-review-guide/README.md

 Small successive PRs, each one focused on a single change, will be reviewed more quickly and more thoroughly.

 Always try to organize your work in order to be able to break a complex task into a succession of simpler ones.
-Your reviewers will thank you for not stealing all their time and you will benefit of faster and better feedback!
+Your reviewers will thank you for not stealing all their time and you will benefit of a faster and better feedback!

 • [Go top](#-guidelines) •